-Hello!
-I am a first-year graduate student in the Master of Arts in Professional Writing Program at Kennesaw State University.
-I recently moved to Georgia from Ohio, where I have lived my whole life!
+I am a second-year graduate student in the Master of Arts in Professional Writing Program at Kennesaw State University.
+At KSU, I work as a graduate teaching assistant, here I teach freshman composition.
+I moved to Georgia from Ohio, where I lived for the first twenty-two years of my life!
 I earned a B.A. in English with a concentration in Creative Writing and minors in Marketing and Business Administration from the University of Findlay.
-My ultimate goals are to write poetry and creative nonfiction and become a professor.
-I hope to create a welcoming classroom where students feel that they can express themselves freely, while also challenging themselves.
+My research interests involve LGBTQ+ topics, such as internalized homophobia, gender stereotypes, the evolution of language and terminology used within the community, and the the overall experience of a person coming to terms with their sexuality and gender identity.
+I aspire to combine these interests with creative writing, as well as teach in higher education.
+As an instructor, I strive to create a welcoming classroom where students feel they are challenged, can express themselves freely, know that their voice is heard.

-Although I am passionate about all writing, I have a special place in my heart for poetry.
-I absolutely love learning and writing about identity (in all aspects).
-I wrote a chapbook of poetry titled Lost But Found that depicts the fluidity of identity.
-I strive to help everyone feel comfortable in both exploring and excepting who they are; writing is a fantastic way to do this.
-I learned so much about myself and grew as a person while writing these poems.
-I also enjoy learning and writing about LGBTQ+ matters.
-One of my favorite projects I have completed was a research project titled, From the Great Lakes to Across the Pond: A Comparative Study of LGBTQ+ Cultures in Ohio (US) and London, England.
+Although I am passionate about all writing, I have a special place in my heart for poetry and creative nonfiction.
+As mentioned above, I love researching and writing about topics that involve LGBTQ+ topics, and my capstone project for my thesis will reflect this.
+It will be a hybrid portfolio containing poetry, creative nonfiction, and analytical writing that explore some of the topics mentioned above.
+These interests started as an undergraduate students.
+My undergraduate capstone project was a chapbook of poetry titled Lost But Found, which depicts the fluidity of identity.
+As an undergraduate student, I also completed a research project while studying abroad in London.
+The project was titled From the Great Lakes to Across the Pond: A Comparative Study of LGBTQ+ Cultures in Ohio (US) and London, England.
 A place that I discovered while completing this project is an all LGBTQ+ bookstore, Gay’s the Word.
 This bookstore was friendly, assisted me in finding volunteers for my study, and hosts creative and inclusive events and meetings.
 This bookstore proves that LGBTQ+ literature is important and people are interested in it.
 I want to add to this literature.
 I am in the process of writing about my time abroad and my research findings.

 Memoirs have become my “go-to” when I am looking for a new book to read.
-My all-time favorite book (that started my love of memoirs) is When We Rise: My Life in the Movement by Cleve Jones.
-Memoirs are a way to either learn about a perspective that is different than your own or understand that there are other people who have had similar paths in life.
+A few of my favorite memoirs are When We Rise: My Life in the Movement by Cleve Jones and Sissy: A Coming of Gender Story by Jacob Tobia.
+Memoirs are a way to either learn about a perspective that is different than your own or find people who have similar experiences.
 I think it’s really important to show that creative writing can be a way of informing other people and learning something new.
 Poetry and creative nonfiction can be used to support arguments.
 I look forward to expanding my knowledge on writing and sharing my work with everyone.
-Let’s discuss!